unixneo/hello-world-rails-plugin-gen/README.md

 rails g plugin hello-world
 ```

-- Added Rails lifecycle logging to `./log/hello_world_log.txt` to test the plugin generator and notice the Rails controllers were ignored (not working)
+- Added Rails lifecycle logging to the file `./log/hello_world_log.txt` to test the plugin generator and then noticed the Rails controllers were ignored (not working).

-- Moved the Rails controllers up one directory and they worked as expected
+- Moved the Rails controllers up one directory and they worked as expected.

-- Added a new Ember controller/template for the main index page / route
+- Added a new Ember controller/template for the main index page / route.

-- Added some logic in the main index page / route to read and diplay cookies (add your own to test)
+- Added some logic in the main index page / route to read and diplay cookies (add your own to test in the browser dev console).

-- Added some HTML and CSS to the templates to illustrate how they work
+- Added some HTML and CSS to the templates to illustrate how they work.

 ## Feedback